Richard Kil, Alumnus (PhD 2018, Chemistry), won both the 2017 University of Toronto and Provincial Three Minute Thesis

-Students in professional master's and doctoral programs typically self-fund their educational expenses through a variety of programs including student loans, student line of credit, and employment income.
-Students may also be eligible for a limited number of graduate awards made available through their graduate units and various external agencies.
+Students in professional graduate programs typically self-fund their educational expenses through a variety of programs including student loans, student line of credit, and employment income.
+Students may also be eligible for a limited number of graduate awards available through their graduate units and various external agencies.

 Financial Support for Research-Stream Graduate Programs

-The University of Toronto is fully committed to providing financial support for students in doctoral-stream programs (MA, MSc, MASc, and PhD).
-Consult your
+The University of Toronto provides financial support for students in most doctoral-stream programs (MA, MSc, MASc, and PhD).

 Financial Resources for Professional Graduate Programs

-Students in professional master's and doctoral programs fund their studies through a variety of programs.
+Students in professional master's and doctoral degree programs fund their studies through various means.
 Many students apply for government student loans such as OSAP or other provincial loans.
-Student who are eligible for government loans may also qualify for UTAPs—a grant provided through the University of Toronto.
+Students who are eligible for government loans may also qualify for UTAPs—a grant provided through the University of Toronto.
 Students registered in selected professional graduate programs may be eligible for further assistance through the Scotia Professional Plan for Students.
 A number of graduate units have selected awards available to students in professional programs.
-To see if you qualify, please consult with your
+To see if you qualify, please consult your graduate unit.

 Graduate Awards Office